 Medical malpractice and misdiagnosis may seem like they go hand-in-hand.
 However, they can be two different things.
 A misdiagnosis will not necessarily meet the qualifications of medical malpractice.
 Malpractice happens when a medical professional harms a patient because they made some sort of decision or mistake that caused harm to the patient.

 Whether a misdiagnosis may be considered as malpractice depends on the information that the medical provider had at the time of your diagnosis and the steps that they took or that they did not take in coming to their conclusion.
 These two factors would be compared against the current medical standard in diagnosing the correct condition.
 If the actions that were taken fall below the current medical standard, then you would also need to show that you suffered some sort of harm as a result of the misdiagnosis.
 If so, then the misdiagnosis may be medical malpractice.

 If you believe that your misdiagnosis may meet the requirements to be considered medical malpractice, contact Malman Law right away.
 We provide free case evaluations.

 Medical malpractice is extremely serious.
-Medical malpractice causes harm to you or to your loved one.
+Malpractice causes harm to you or to your loved one.
 It can even cause death.
-Determining whether you have a medical malpractice claim in Chicago should be done by an experienced and compassionate attorney.
+Determining whether you have a malpractice claim in Chicago should be done by an experienced and compassionate attorney.